 Ronnie was commentating on the Trump v Carrington match and here is the link.

-In the other semi-final Shaun Murphy and Judd Trump should provide a much closer match.
+In the other semi-final, Shaun Murphy and Judd Trump should provide a much closer match.
 Should.
 Shaun played much better yesterday, and Judd has looked vulnerable when Stuart Carrington came back at him from 2-0 down to 2-2, then staying with him for 3-3.
-Actually, Judd revealed in his postmatch interview how much the presence and support of his brother Jack is helping him in moments like this, when doubts start to creep in.
+Actually, Judd revealed in his postmatch interview how much the presence and support of his brother Jack are helping him in moments like this when doubts start to creep in.
 I can’t really call this match.
 Shaun plays an attacking game, which suits Judd better than Stuart’s more methodical approach, although Stuart was certainly not negative yesterday.
-But on the other hand, it means that both will give the other opportunities and it will very much be on the form of the day.
+But on the other hand, it means that both will give the other opportunities and it will very much be in the form of the day.